-Other vehicles displaying a valid Disabled Parking Permit can use the appropriate Accessible Parking Bay.
-The following links outline the definition of a valid Disabled Parking Badge:
+Vehicles displaying a valid Disabled Parking Permit can use the appropriate Accessible Parking Bay.

 For many people with disabilities, access to accessible parking is an essential lifeline.
 Not only are accessible spaces situated in a convenient location, close to shops, banks, etc., but they are also larger than other parking spaces.

-When accessible parking spaces are not available motorists with disabilies may not be able to :
+When accessible parking spaces are not available, motorists with disabilities may not be able to: